 The following itinerary applies to departures that stay at Naboisho Camp in the private conservancy first, and our exclusive mobile camp in the Maasai Mara National Reserve second.
-The August 19-26, 2016 departure operates in the opposite direction, staying in our mobile camp first, followed by Naboisho.
+The August 19-26, 2016 and August 21-28, 2017 departures operate in the opposite direction, staying in our mobile camp first, followed by Naboisho.

 Day 1: Nairobi, Kenya

 Our Kanya safari tour begins in Nairobi, where we transfer to the House of Waine, located in the quiet residential suburb of Karen on the outskirts of Nairobi.
 Originally built as a lavish private estate, today the stately home and gardens are one of Nairobi's most elegant boutique hotels.
 Guests enjoy an authentic experience of personalized African hospitality and traditional Kenyan charm.
 This evening we enjoy a welcome dinner with our safari Expedition Leader.